 An exploration of fidelity and identity, Lopate’s novel follows the lives of three young New Yorkers caught in a tangled love triangle.
 Eric, returning to the Big Apple after years on the west coast, becomes infatuated with his best friend, Jack’s, girlfriend, Marie.
 When Marie returns Eric’s affections, and Jack discovers the affair, all three adults must confront their identities and choices they’ve made.

-Phillip Lopate is the author of the essay collections Against Joie de Vivre, Bachelorhood, Being with Children, Portrait of My Body, and Totally, Tenderly, Tragically, and the novels The Rug Merchant and Confessions of a Summer.
-He is the editor… More about Phillip Lopate
+Phillip Lopate is the author of the essay collections Against Joie de Vivre, Bachelorhood, and Portrait of My Body.
+He has also written the novels The Rug Merchant and Confessions of a Summer.
+Lopate is the editor of The Art of the Personal Essay and the Library of America’s Writing… More about Phillip Lopate

 Published by Doubleday Mar 07, 1995| 336 Pages| 5-1/2 x 8-1/2| ISBN 9780385511384